zeldaret/mm/docs/schedule_scripting_language.md

 #### `return_s`

-Allows to return a short value.
+Allows to return a short (one byte) value.

 ##### `return_s` arguments

 - Argument 0: The value to return.
-It must fit on a `u8`.
+It must fit in a `u8`.

 ##### `return_s` example